Taiwo Owatemi: Political career

-Owatemi was selected for a parliamentary internship by the Social Mobility Foundation and gained experience working in the Westminster office of Conservative MP Oliver Letwin.
-She served in a number of roles in the Young Fabians and published writing on health policy.
-She was a governor of a local primary school from 2016.

 She was selected as Labour's candidate for Coventry North West at the 2019 general election after the incumbent Labour MP, Geoffrey Robinson, announced his intention to stand down.
 Owatemi narrowly held the seat for Labour with a majority of 208 votes.
-She is one of three female MPs elected from Coventry in 2019, the others being Zarah Sultana and Colleen Fletcher.
+She was one of three female MPs elected from Coventry in 2019, the others being Zarah Sultana and Colleen Fletcher.

+After the financial collapse of the Coventry City of Culture Trust, set up to run legacy projects following Coventry's year as UK City of Culture in 2021, she raised an adjournment debate in the House of Commons.

 In the 2020 Labour Party leadership election Owatemi nominated Lisa Nandy.

 Owatemi served as Parliamentary Private Secretary (PPS) to the Shadow Home Secretary, Nick Thomas-Symonds, from April 2020 to September 2021.
 She was appointed as Shadow Minister for Women and Equalities in September 2021.
-She resigned from this position on 7 September 2022.
+She resigned from this position on 7 September 2022 to focus on local constituents.
+In July 2024, she was appointed to Labour's front bench as Government Whip, Lord Commissioner of HM Treasury.

+Owatemi is a member of Labour Friends of Israel and was part of a delegation to the country in February 2023.

+Owatemi sat on the Health and Social Care Select Committee between March 2020 and May 2024.
+She also sat on the International Trade Select Committee from June 2020 to July 2021, and the Petitions Committee from April 2021 to March 2022.
+Owatemi was the Chair / Co-Chair of the APPG on Pharmacy, the APPG on Child Criminal Exploitation and Knife Crime, and the APPG on Alternative Investment Management.

+Owatemi was a governor of a local primary school from 2016.
+From 2021 onwards, she also held unpaid roles as a Trustee of multiple charities and non-public organisations before resigning in 2024 having been appointed as a Government Whip.
+These included being on the boards of the Albany Theatre Trust, the Holocaust Memorial Day Trust, and the Commonwealth Parliamentary Association.
+After being appointed was a Government Whip, Owatemi also stepped down from her role as an Executive Committee Member of the Fabian Society, and as a Strategic Adviser on Cancer Prevention Trials at King's College Hospital.